rw3iss/nestjs-gen/readme.md

     ngen-copy-templates

-You can specify `--dir <dir>` to put the templates in a specific directory, otherwise they'll be put in a 'templates' directory.
+You can specify `--dir <dir>` to copy the templates to a specific directory, otherwise they'll be put in a 'templates' directory.

 (Specify `-f` to force-override existing files.)

-Then, edit the templates as needed, and specify their custom location in the ngen command with: `ngen --template-dir <dir>`.
+Then, edit the templates as needed, and specify their custom location in the ngen command with: `ngen --template-dir <dir>` (or add "templateDir" option to the config)